OliverO2/compose-counting-grid/README.md

 JVM desktop application: `./gradlew run`

-Browser application: `./gradlew frontendJsBrowserProductionRun` (requires some patience for bundles to load)
+Browser application: `./gradlew frontendWebBrowserProductionRun` (requires some patience for bundles to load)

-> Currently, `frontendJsBrowserDevelopmentRun` cannot be used as the development bundle does not build due to [JetBrains/compose-jb#2255](https://github.com/JetBrains/compose-jb/issues/2255).
+> Currently, `frontendWebBrowserDevelopmentRun` cannot be used as the development bundle does not build due to [JetBrains/compose-jb#2255](https://github.com/JetBrains/compose-jb/issues/2255).

 #### What To Try